UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 6. I was able to load an older version of Ruby, which caused GCCcore to be reloaded with an earlier version (7.3.0).
 However, all other modules are still dependent on GCCcore 10.3.0.
 Is there a way to prevent me from having loaded the "wrong" version of Ruby?
    - Try not to mix modules compiled with different compiler, this will lead to errors hard to debug.
    - You need to find a module combination that are compiled with the same compiler/tool chain
-   - If you give me the list of modeules you want to use together, I can show you how (if that is possible)
+   - If you give me the list of modules you want to use together, I can show you how (if that is possible)
        - That's OK, I just wanted to fail the bonus exercise and see what would happen if I tried to load an incompatible module :)

 7. `module avail node/` returns `No modules found!`: Can Node.js be made available?